Shadowpriest PvP

 Human – Might be the best overall Priest choice.

-• Increased Spirit helps a bit with mana regen, it does not add to your Spell Hit rating. and it also adds a bit to your Hit rating due to your Spiritual Precision ability (roughly 0.5%.)
+• Increased Spirit helps a bit with mana regen, and it also adds a bit to your Hit rating due to your Spiritual Precision ability (roughly 0.5%.)

 • Bonus to rep gains helps with faction grinding.